Things always work on PowerPoint slides. And they almost always work in our lab environments as well. And recorded demos are also pretty bullet-proof.

 A Data Pump export does not affect your existing backup operations.
 But the export and the backup will fight over the same resources, so I recommend suspending major backup operations (level 0+1) until after the export.

-FLASHBACK_SCNto make the entire export consistent.
+Speaking of fighting over resources.
+You should run the export at off peak hours.
+That will allow the export to use many more resources.
+The export is not a fully consistent export.
+Each table is consistent, but ZDM does not use FLASHBACK_TIME or FLASHBACK_SCN to make the entire export consistent.
 This helps avoid ORA-01555 snapshot too old during the export.
 The SCN of each table is recorded in the dump file and GoldenGate later on uses that information to start replication on each table individually from the appropriate SCN.

 GoldenGate Replication How much data will GoldenGate need to transfer from source database to GoldenGate hub and from GoldenGate hub to target database?
 GoldenGate stores the replication data in trail files.
 The trail files are smaller than redo logs.
 The size of trail files is typically 30-40 % of the size of the redo logs.
 Imagine a database generating 15 TB of redo a day.
 The size of the trail files will be 4,5-6 TB.
 If you further apply compression on the trail files, you can typically reduce the size to around 1/8.
 Using our example, the trail files are now 550-750 GB.
 Which is significantly less than the initial 15 TB.

 ZDM configure GoldenGate to use Parallel Replicat.
 This gives you a few options.
 First, you can control the number of mappers by using the parameter GOLDENGATESETTINGS_REPLICAT_MAPPARALLELISM (default is 4).
 Also, apply parallelism is auto-tuned.
 You can set a minimum and maximum value using GOLDENGATESETTINGS_REPLICAT_MINAPPLYPARALLELISM and GOLDENGATESETTINGS_REPLICAT_MAXAPPLYPARALLELISM=50.
 Defaults are 4 and 50 so I don’t think it will be necessary to change.